-In conclusion, despite the current business environment and challenges, the Company has remained focused on its mission of creating value for our investors and our stakeholders.
-I would like to take this opportunity to thank you, our dear shareholders for your continued patience, trust and confidence, to our Board of Directors for their guidance and wisdom, and to our employees for their hard work and dedication.
+In closing, the Company has remained focused on its mission of creating value for our investors and our stakeholders.
 We look forward to working together with our many stakeholders to move our project further and create value in the future.